 I must admit, I have a tendency to be remiss about planning meals even at the best of times (“Does that make you bad, Mum?
 Bad Girl!
 Can we have your treats, then?”), but during times such as these, when I’m inundated with midterm assignments and hillocks of tests to mark, I’m lucky if I have a passing thought about dinner as I turn the key in the front door at 6:00 PM.
 Okay, I’m exaggerating, just a little.
 5:58 PM.

-And so this pasta is our saviour many a busy night.
+And so this pasta is our savior many a busy night.
 It comes together incredibly quickly, basically in the time it takes to boil and drain the noodles.
 I’m sure I’ve seen variations of this combination floating about on the Internet, but since we were introduced to the recipe this way, we like to stick with it.

 The dish combines soba noodles, the Japanese version of spaghetti, with the agreeable combination of ginger, soy sauce, and chard.
 It’s also a great way to incorporate more greens into your cooking, as the chard shrinks down until it’s barely noticeable, never overtaking the toasted nuts.
 The sprinkling of chili flakes provides a pleasant hint of spice that lingers on the palate.
 And it’s enough, on its own, for a satisfying light dinner.